Walnut cabinets are known for their warm, rich color and texture along with smooth, fine, straight wood grains.

 Tan will give a slight contrast to walnut wood cabinets without seeming too bold of a contrast.

-This color can even change depending on the light in the kitchen at any given time.
+This color can even change depending on the kitchen’s light at any time.

-For instance, in rooms with bright light, this kind of hardware tends to look black, but in dark ambient lighting, it has a glossy appearance.
+For instance, this kind of hardware tends to look black in rooms with bright light, but in dark ambient lighting, it has a glossy appearance.

 c) Polished Silver

-A neutral and crisp color, silver is a great choice for making a kitchen look polished and refined.
+A neutral and crisp color, silver is an excellent choice for making a kitchen look polished and refined.

 It looks beautiful with waxed or lacquered walnut especially, creating a Scandinavian-inspired kitchen.

 Silver is a superb choice for cabinet handles and pulls on their own, but when you use silver knobs with glass tops, it can make a kitchen look even more luxurious and modern.

 Black is one of the most common, timeless colors, as its neutrality makes it versatile enough to go with anything.

 The neutral color works with walnut because it balances out the tones of the walnut wood and looks perfect with any kind of countertop.